Fuzz Test

 .

-To create a fuzz test for an endpoint, specify the endpoint you want to test.
-In this example, we are using the https://demoshop.skyramp.dev/api/v1/products
+To create fuzz tests for all methods of an endpoint, specify the endpoint you want to test.
+In this example, we are using the https://demoshop.skyramp.dev/

 You can find the used API specification here.